 - Retention monitoring of HIV-infected women and their infants.

-- A total of 31,120 HIV-positive pregnant women received ART to reduce risk of mother-to-child transmission during pregnancy.
+- 30,223 HIV-positive pregnant women received ART to reduce risk of mother-to-child transmission during pregnancy

 - All facilities have established mother-baby care points, which is a one-stop center for HIV-infected mothers and their infants to receive HIV and postnatal services.